HallLabs/tracy_matdb/README.md

 You may see more images, but the above should be present.

-We can now build the `matdb` image.
-Using a shell of your choice go into the `tracy_matdb` directory and run the `build_docker_image.sh` script to build the `matdb` image.
+We can now build the `MatDB` image.
+Using a shell of your choice go into the `tracy_matdb` directory and run the `build_docker_image.sh` script to build the `MatDB` image.
 Note that this image builds on top of `mlip4tracy`.

 Now you can either run them locally, or on AWS.